NGC 2527

-NGC 2527 (also catalogued as NGC 2520) is an open cluster in the constellation Puppis.
-It was discovered by William Herschel on December 9, 1784.
-The cluster was also observed by John Herschel on January 7, 1831.
+NGC 2527 (also catalogued as NGC 2520) is an open cluster of stars in the constellation of Puppis.
+It was discovered by German-British astronomer William Herschel on December 9, 1784.
+The cluster was also observed by his son John Herschel on January 7, 1831.
 He also observed it on February 5, 1837, identifying it as a different object, which was catalogued as NGC 2520.
 It is a poor cluster and with no central concentration, with Trumpler class III1p.

 The core radius of the cluster is 1 parsec (3.3 light years), while the tidal radius is 5.1 parsecs (17 light years) and represents the average outer limit of NGC 2527, beyond which a star is unlikely to remain gravitationally bound to the cluster core.